simondlr/computingcommons/manuscript/conclusion.md

 As you can see, inevitably, new technology to some extent, creates more empathy, because we rely on technology to intermediate the parts we didn't trust in the past: allowing us to form larger societies.
 A world-wide currency by virtue already has the ideological weight behind it: we have people from all over the world using Bitcoin as their form of value.

+## The machines?

+(It's also the story of programs/machines)

+## The story

+(Front-row ticket to one of the most exciting experiments in history)

 ((Important theme: technology's other story has always been about extending identity towards increased empathy.
 Blockchains are global technologies, beating systemic entropy of maintaining something like it -> leading to increase empathy))

 ((Don't forget about the machines.
 Almost all benefits it creates for us, is created for autonomous ones))